SBQ-1999/CryFold/README.md

 <summary>Refine and identify the protein using the density map</summary>
 <br>

 This feature allows refining the protein using density maps, or identifying a consecutive segment of unknown amino acids based on the density map.
 This feature does not perform de novo modeling of the protein; rather, it constructs models based on the user-provided mmCIF file (or PDB file).
-The only requirement for the protein file provided by the user is that the positions of the C-alpha atoms should not differ significantly, and CryFold only extracts C-alpha atoms; other information will not be used for modeling.
+The only requirement for the protein file provided by the user is that the positions of the C-alpha atoms should not differ significantly, and CryFold only extracts backbone atoms; other information will not be used for modeling.

 The command for refinement is
 ```